Alex-II/Alex-II.github.io/_posts/2018-05-08-dissector_for_Wireshark_udp.md

 ---

 # Wireshark Dissector for an UDP Protocol
 In this post, we'll explore building a simple UDP protocol dissector.
-Breifly, a dissector is used by Wireshark to identify a protocol's fields in the packets, as well as display, and filter information about packets (e.g. a DNS dissector will identify the URL queried, the TTL, etc.)
+Briefly, a dissector is used by Wireshark to identify a protocol's fields in the packets, as well as display, and filter information about packets (e.g. a DNS dissector will identify the URL queried, the TTL, etc.)

 I've found a good amount of API documentation and more advanced tutorials but nothing covering the basics like I would have liked when I recently had to build an UDP protocol dissector myself.